JEFworks-Lab/jefworks-lab.github.io/_posts/2018-10-31-NIH-F99-K00-grant-tips-example-and-personal-experience.md

 ## My F99/K00 grant as an example

 The F99/K00 grant application and process is very very very similar to the [F31](https://grants.nih.gov/grants/guide/pa-files/PA-18-671.html).
-The only real difference is in the Specific Aims, which must be organized as:
+The only real difference (as of 2017) is in the Specific Aims, which must be organized as:
 - Aim 1: The Dissertation Research Project: progress thus far
 - Aim 2: The Dissertation Research Project: work to be
 - Aim 3: The Postdoctoral Research Direction

+Please note that this has changed in 2019 according to the [RFA](https://grants.nih.gov/grants/guide/rfa-files/RFA-CA-19-002.html), which now requires only 2 aims (Specific Aim 1: The Dissertation Research Project; Specific Aim 2: The Postdoctoral Research Direction).
+So be sure to read the instructions for your year!

 I was able to apply many of the lessons I learned from my F31 (like choosing a good co-sponsor!) in my F99 so take a look at the [notes from my F31 as well](https://jef.works/blog/2017/10/19/NIH-F-series-grant-tips-and-example/).
 Many of the tips for the F99 are the same as for the F31.
 Same goes for what you can expect after you submit.